kaliop-uk/ezmigrationbundle/README.md

 - create a file `.euts.env.local` and add to it any required env var, starting with a unique `COMPOSE_PROJECT_NAME`
 - build the new test stack via `./teststack/teststack. -e .euts.env.local build`
 - run the tests via: `./teststack/teststack -e .euts.env.local runtests`

+## Our Backward Compatibility Promise

+This bundle adheres to Semantic Versioning principles.

+However, backward compatibility comes in many different flavors.
+In fact, almost every change can potentially break an application.
+For example, if we add a new method to a class, this will break an application which extended that class and added the same method, but with a different method signature.

+This section is dedicated to explain in detail which guidelines inform the choice of incrementing the major/minor/patch number for every new release of the bundle.

+### For developers _using_ the bundle

+Adherence to Semantic versioning is implemented via the following:

+- existing migrations will continue to work across all minor and patch version increases
+- new migration steps and new supported elements for existing migration steps might be introduced in minor versions, but not in patch versions
+- any migration steps or step element targeted for removal will first be deprecated in at least one minor version.
+When that happens, said element will be immediately removed from the DSL documentation, and `@deprecated` or `BC` comments added to the codebase next to where it is handled.
+  Note that so far the library is at version 6, and there has been almost no migration element dropped so far!
+- the syntax for cli commands will continue to work across all minor and patch version increases
+- new options for existing cli commands, and new commands, might be introduced in minor versions, but not in patch versions
+- the textual output of existing cli commands might be altered in any version - please do not rely on it having a fixed format to parse it
+- events emitted by the bundle will continue to work across all minor and patch version increases
+- new events might be introduced in minor versions, but not in patch versions

+### For developers _extending_ or _modifying_ the bundle

+Things are a bit more sketchy in terms of the internals of the bundle, ie. PHP classes and Symfony services.
+Although great care is taken to avoid breaking code extending existing classes and redefining existing services, it has happened a couple of times that the signature of existing methods has been changed in patch versions.
+Sometimes new interfaces have become required by existing classes in minor versions.

+- any change which might have a potential impact on developers _extending_ or _modifying_ the bundle should not happen in patch versions, but it might happen in minor versions.
+Any such change will only be made if there is a compelling reason to do so (ie. mostly because it is required to fix a bug or to make possible implementation of important new functionality) and be documented in the NEWS file.

 ## Major version upgrades